-Adult education and workforce training providers should coordinate training programs informed by or in close collaboration with industry.
+Adult education and workforce training providers -- with the support of industry -- should coordinate training programs.

-&lt;sup>28 Thomas Brenner and André Mühlig, "Factors and Mechanisms Causing the Emergence of Local Industrial Clusters: A Summary of 159 Cases," Regional Studies 47, 4 (2013), 480-507.
+&lt;sup>84 Thomas Brenner and André Mühlig, "Factors and Mechanisms Causing the Emergence of Local Industrial Clusters: A Summary of 159 Cases," Regional Studies 47, 4 (2013), 480-507.